RenderKit/oidn/README.md

 for interactive or even real-time ray tracing.

-Intel Open Image Denoise exploits modern instruction sets like Intel SSE4, AVX2, and AVX-512 on CPUs, Intel Xe Matrix Extensions (XMX) on Intel GPUs, and tensor cores on NVIDIA GPUs to achieve high denoising performance.
+Intel Open Image Denoise exploits modern instruction sets like Intel SSE4, AVX2, and AVX-512 on CPUs, Intel® Xe Matrix Extensions (Intel® XMX) on Intel GPUs, and tensor cores on NVIDIA GPUs to achieve high denoising performance.

 ## System Requirements

-You need a CPU with SSE4.1 support or Apple Silicon to run Intel Open Image Denoise, and you need a 64-bit operating system as well.
+You need a CPU with SSE4.1 support or Apple Silicon to run Intel Open Image Denoise, and you need a 64-bit Windows, Linux, or macOS operating system as well.

 For Intel GPU support, please also install the latest Intel graphics
 drivers: